MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 ### 2. Register devices in Windows Autopilot

 Your devices must be registered in Windows Autopilot before first setup.
-For MEM documentation on device registration please see [Adding devices to Autopilot](https://docs.microsoft.com/mem/autopilot/add-devices) documentation.
+For MEM documentation on device registration please see [Adding devices to Autopilot](https://docs.microsoft.com/mem/autopilot/add-devices).

 There are two primary ways to register HoloLens devices: